TaserudConsulting/jsonresume-nix/README.md

 Formats supported:

 - Nix (that gets evaluated into the JSON schema)
+- Dhall (that gets evaluated into the JSON schema)
 - TOML (that gets parsed into the JSON schema)
 - YAML (.yml or .yaml, that gets converted into the JSON schema)
 - JSON (just the original JSON format)